brendanmurty/site/README.md

 Where `YYYY` is the current year, and `xxx` is the revision number for that year, such as `2024.036`.

-This script will:
+This process will:

 - Update the content in [CHANGELOG.md](CHANGELOG.md)
 - Create a new Git Tag (`YYYY.xxx` as detailed above)
 - Push changes up to the origin repository
-- Build the site
-- Trigger GitHub Pages to deploy a new version of the site
+- Trigger the GitHub Actions workflow from [.github/workflows/deployment.yml](.github/workflows/deployment.yml), which will test, build and deploy the site via GitHub Pages